Lead scoring is essential to a well-oiled marketing and sales machine.

 - How do you mass-merge duplicate record in bulk?

+These are criticla questions in any lead scoring model.
 First, you have to actually be able to identify the fact that you have duplicate records for a given lead.
 Hubspot does have a system for automatic deduplication, but there are limitations in how the system detects those duplicates.

 CRMs cannot automatically catch duplicate leads, you have to review merge the records by hand.
 In databases with thousands of customer and company records, that can be a time-consuming task.